allibis/Neural-Network-js/README.md

 - `setOutputLabels(output_labels)`: sets new output label(s).

-- `checkOptions`: checks that every properties is consistent (and doesn't generate errors).

 ## Properties

 - `layers`: it holds the structure of the neural network. it's an array of number, each one is the number of nodes in every layer. the default value is [2, 1] (the Perceptron).